Steemhunt/whitelist/steemhunt/README.md

   b.
 The amount of penalty points a user has (users receive penalty points each time their hunt post is delisted by our community moderators)

 ## Blacklist
-We blacklist users for 30 days if the user attempts any of the following actions:
+We blacklist users if the user attempts any of the following actions:

 1. Operates alternative accounts to disrupt Steemhunt voting pool, its ranking chart, and HUNT token airdrops
 2. Creates spam posts or comments